bknapp8/MATLAB-SimBiology-DevOps-Workflow-Example/README.md

 # MATLAB<sup>&reg;</sup>/SimBiology<sup>&reg;</sup> DevOps Workflow Example

-This workshop provides hands-on experience using some of MATLAB's powerful software testing and automation features.<br>
+This workshop provides hands-on experience using some of MATLAB's powerful software testing and automation features and is based on the workshop [Generating Tests for Your MATLAB<sup>&reg;</sup> Code](https://github.com/mathworks/Generating-Tests-for-Your-MATLAB-Code-Workshop) developed by [Adam Sifounakis](https://github.com/asifouna).<br><br>
 It showcases the development of a Web App to simulate a SimBiology model.
-The App is developed using the [model-view-controller (MVC)](https://www.mathworks.com/company/technical-articles/developing-matlab-apps-using-the-model-view-controller-pattern.html) software architecture pattern and is based on the workshop [Generating Tests for Your MATLAB<sup>&reg;</sup> Code](https://github.com/mathworks/Generating-Tests-for-Your-MATLAB-Code-Workshop) developed by [Adam Sifounakis](https://github.com/asifouna).
+The App is developed using the [model-view-controller (MVC)](https://www.mathworks.com/company/technical-articles/developing-matlab-apps-using-the-model-view-controller-pattern.html) software architecture pattern.
 <br><br>

 ## About the workshop